Windermere Circuit drive

 Leave the car park at the exit and turn right on the minor road, then soon right again on the A592 towards Bowness centre.
 Shortly, approach a mini-roundabout and turn right towards the lake, still the A592.
 Drop down the hill to enter the lakeside area.
 After a short distance the main road turns away from the lake but you can take the right turn here and follow the Glebe Road loop which gives some good views of the lake as you pass various shops and cafes.
 Additional parking is available here.

 The road soon brings you back to the A592 where you turn right and soon pass the road to the Windermere Ferry on the right, with a large marina also on the right.
 Just beyond the ferry road, take the left turn which is the B5284 towards Kendal.
 Continue up the steep hill to a T junction where you turn right on the A5074.
 The road then passes some exclusive properties and impressive hotels, well hidden from the road but with great views over the lake.
 After approx 0.6 miles, take the B5360 on the right towards Newby Bridge.
 In a short distance the first entrance on the right is Blackwell House.

 Coordinates: N 54.34286, W 2.92214

 Leave the car park and turn right on the B5360.
-Continue for approx 1 mile to a T junction with the A592 where you turn left.
+Continue for approx 1 mile through pleasant countryside and woodland to a T junction with the A592 where you turn left.
 After approx 0.8 miles, pass the prominent Beech Hill Hotel on the right and just after this is Beech Hill picnic site, also on the right.

 Beech Hill picnic site